btholt/build-a-fullstack-nextjs-app-v4/lessons/07-email/B-send-emails-to-users.md

   console.log(email);

-  // this only works if you've set up your own custom domain on Resend like I have const emailRes = await resend.emails.send({
+  // OPTION 1: this only works if you've set up your own custom domain on Resend like I have const emailRes = await resend.emails.send({
     from: "Wikimasters <noreply@mail.holt.courses>", // should be your domain
     to: email,